tldr-pages/tldr/pages/linux/debtap.md

 `debtap {{path/to/package.deb}}`

-- Convert the specified package (bypass all questions, not recommended):
+- Convert the specified package bypassing all questions, except for editing metadata files:

 `debtap --quiet {{path/to/package.deb}}`